-A question we are often asked following the death of a parent, sibling or other important person, is “should my child go back to school yet?”
+A question we are often asked following the death of a parent, sibling, or other important person, is “should my child go back to school yet?”

-There are many things to consider when decided when your child should return to school after a bereavement, including how your child feels about school, what stage they are at, what exams or events are coming up and what effect it would have if they stayed off school for a long time.
-It can be helpful to include, where possible, your child in the decision about when they go back to school, as well as discussing this openly with the school.
+There are many things to consider when deciding when your child should return to school after a bereavement, including how your child feels about school, what stage they are at, what exams or events are coming up and what effect it would have if they stayed off school for a long time.

 How does my child feel about school?